Speak Now: Writing and lyrics

 Because of her extensive touring schedule, Swift wrote her third album alone: "I'd get my best ideas at 3:00 a.m. in Arkansas, and I didn't have a co-writer around so I would just finish it.
 That would happen again in New York and then again in Boston and that would happen again in Nashville."
 Inspired by her growth into adulthood, she conceived Speak Now as a loose concept album about the things she wanted to tell certain people she had met but never had a chance to.
 As with her songwriting on previous albums, Swift strove to convey emotional honesty with details as specifically as possible, believing it is important for a songwriter to do so.
 She described her songs as "diary entries" about her emotions that helped her navigate adulthood.
 Swift chose not to follow the trend of making increasingly sexualized music by artists of her age and believed such a path would be incongruent with her artistic vision.
 (Note: In a 2010 interview with Glamour, when the interviewer asked, "And you hear artists say things like, 'When I turned 21, the record label made me over into a sexualized creature'.
 Could you see yourself going in that direction?", Swift responded, "I don't ever look down on people for the way they choose to have fun; it's just not necessarily the way I like to have fun".)

 Departing from Fearlesss theme of fairy tales and starry-eyed romance, Speak Now explores introspection and reflections on broken relationships.
 By avoiding sexual references in its songs, the album kept Swift's "good-girl" image intact.
 (Note: In scholar Adriane Brown's view, Swift's past albums are also about romantic, nonsexual relationships, which was congruent with her public image and identity as a white, feminine, innocent, middle-class American girl.)
 Some tracks were inspired by Swift's public experience, including past relationships with high-profile celebrities, which received media attention during the album's promotional rollout.
 The confessional lyrics of Speak Now are more direct and confrontational than those on Swift's past albums.
 On "Back to December", she asks an ex-lover to forgive her wrongdoings.
-Swift wrote the title track after hearing a friend's ex-boyfriend was marrying another woman; in the lyrics, the protagonist crashes the ex-boyfriend's wedding and tries to halt it.
+Swift wrote the title track, "Speak Now", after hearing a friend's ex-boyfriend was marrying another woman; in the lyrics, the protagonist crashes the ex-boyfriend's wedding and tries to halt it.
 "Dear John" narrates a devastating relationship of a 19-year-old female narrator who accuses a much-older man of manipulating her with "dark, twisted games".
 Swift's encounter with an ex-lover at an awards show, where they ignored each other despite Swift feeling a need to speak to him inspired "The Story of Us".
 On "Better than Revenge", Swift affirms vengeance against a romantic rival who is known for "the things she does on the mattress".